 How We Can Help

-We know that unfortunately whistleblowers are not protected.
-Our members have been there and they know that it can be a very lonely place.
 If you are considering blowing the whistle at work, it may be useful to talk confidentially with someone who will understand your situation from first-hand experience.
-Our members have pulled together their experience and the lessons they have learned to guide and support whistleblowers.

-We have begun to assemble a network of pro-bono counsellors, lawyers and other professionals with whom you may also seek advice or assistance on legal, emotional and financial matters.
-Please see our What We Offer page for more information.
+We have begun to assemble a network of pro-bono counselors, lawyers and other professionals with whom you may also seek advice or assistance.
+We may be able to assist in connecting you with a sympathetic journalist.
+For more detail on Advice & Assistance, please go to What We Offer

 For sensitive cases where confidentiality is important please see our Read Me section.

-We have no association with business-financed groups seeking compromise, in-house accommodation and gagging orders, where the whistleblower is exposed in front of the very people he or she has blown the whistle against.
+We also have no association with business-financed groups seeking compromise, in-house accommodation and gagging orders, where the whistleblower may be exposed in front of the very people he or she has blown the whistle against.

 These organisations frequently embroil whistleblowers for months in procedures with no satisfactory result at the end.
 Many of these organisations have long-term relations with employers and are seen to be significantly limited by accepting industry funding and, by implication, their proximity to companies and institutions that are widely perceived as not having defended whistleblowers rights.